 • Additional Unsubsidized loan amount limit for a Juniors and Seniors is $5,000

-To request that an additional Parent PLUS Loan be offered to your student, you must contact our office at firstname.lastname@example.org or 520.621.1858.
-If two different Parents intend to borrow a Parent PLUS loan for the student:
+To request that an additional Federal Direct Parent PLUS Loan be offered to your student, you must contact our office at firstname.lastname@example.org or 520.621.1858.
+If two different parents intend to borrow Federal Direct Parent PLUS loans for the student:

-- Contact our office and request that your student is offered two separate Parent PLUS loans (one for each parent)
+- Contact our office and request that your student is offered two separate Federal Direct Parent PLUS loans (one for each parent)

 Requesting Cancelation of Your Federal Direct Parent PLUS Loan

-A written request (FAX, email) is required to reduce or cancel a Parent PLUS Loan.
-Any account balance created as a result of the reduction or cancelation of a disbursed loan must be repaid immediately.
+A written request (fax, email) is required to reduce or cancel a Federal Direct Parent PLUS Loan.
+Administrative cancelation of your loan may be completed without your consent due to federal regulations.
+Regardless of the type of cancelation, any account balance created as a result of the reduction or cancellation of a disbursed loan must be repaid by the student immediately.